AltahhanAi/Data_Science/docs/content/unit4/04_02h_linear_regression_models.md

 Again, the algorithm is similar to the least squares shown in Algorithm 1, but we are dealing with a matrix of weights $\boldsymbol{W}$ instead of a vector of weights $\boldsymbol{w}$. we will show you a one later once we develop the concept of regularisation for this general multi-output case.

-##Sequential Learning: Multi-Output Stochastic Gradient Descent for Linear Regression Models with Basis
+##Sequential learning: multi-output stochastic gradient descent for linear regression models with basis

 The stochastic gradient descent algorithm for multi-output regression can be written similar to one-output by adjusting the algorithm to deal with weights matrix instead of a weight vector.
 Essentially, we replace the loss function $\overline{\boldsymbol{J}}$ by $\boldsymbol{J}_{n}^{2}$, so after a data point becomes available, we update according to: